botman/docs/faq.md

 Yes you can.
 Build your own driver to connect BotMan with other messengers or to use it as an API.

-<a id="can-i-use-nlp-platforms-like-witai-or-apiai"></a>
+<a id="can-i-use-nlp-platforms-like-witai-or-dialogflow"></a>
-## Can I use NLP platforms like Wit.ai or Api.ai?
+## Can I use NLP platforms like Wit.ai or Dialogflow?

 Both platforms are available through given middlewares.
 They help you to understand the user's message and provide information about their intent.
 You can of course create your own middleware.

 <a id="does-it-work-without-laravel"></a>
 ## Does it work without Laravel?

 As already mentioned BotMan is a framework agnostic PHP library.
 So yes, it works without Laravel too.
-If you do want use Laravel, checkout the [BotMan Laravel Starter](https://github.com/mpociot/botman-laravel-starter) project.
+If you do want use Laravel, checkout the [BotMan Studio](https://github.com/botman/studio) project.

 <a id="which-php-version-do-i-need"></a>
 ## Which PHP version do I need?

-BotMan requires PHP >=5.6.
+BotMan requires PHP >=7.0.

-<a id="can-i-add-a-facebook-persistent-menu"></a>
-## Can I add a Facebook persistent menu?

-Yes you can, but not with BotMan ;-) Adding a persistent Facebook menu is just [one HTTP request](https://developers.facebook.com/docs/messenger-platform/messenger-profile/persistent-menu) to the Facebook API.
-No need to implement it here.

 <a id="how-does-botman-saves-the-state-of-a-conversation"></a>
 ## How does BotMan saves the state of a conversation?